fullstack-development/react-redux-starter-kit/docs/en/feature/feature.md

 There are no strict rules of how to break your app's functionality into features.
 For example, `github users search` and `github repositories search` could be the same feature named `github search`, or `orders` feature could be broken into `make order` and `order history` features.
 What's important is that feature's code makes something within the functionality the feature represents.
 This functionality can be more specific (like `github * search` features) or more general (like `orders`).
 How much "specific" or "general" a feature is made depends on how appropriate or convenient it is in each particular case.

-Features can depend on services, shared code (components, styles, types, helpers etc.) or core helpers (such as [containersProvider HOC](./lazy-feature.md)).
+Features can depend on services, shared code (components, styles, types, helpers etc.) or containers provided by [containersProvider HOC](./lazy-feature.md).
 Features cannot depend on modules or other features.

 Feature exports its containers and redux logic which can be used in two places:
 1. Containers and redux logic can be used in modules.